 If you're looking for a new way to expedite the healing process, Breathwork along with a practice of self-observation and mindfulness are it.

 What I really do is help you feel your pain

 We all want to feel like our lives have meaning.
 We want to have the courage to take risks for the things that matter.
 We want to experience deep love and connection.
 We want to feel good in our bodies.
 We want to feel like we're enough.
 We want to feel inspired and ignited.
 We want to feel deeply connected to life.
 We want to know how to love ourselves.

 The greatest gift I have been given in my life is the courage to face my pain.
 To really acknowledge it, stay with it even at the most painful moments, and then to come through the other side and discover life's sweetest moments are on the other side of that pain.
 Through it I continue to discover who I truly am.
 On the other side I continue to find the beauty of life.

 When we run from our pain we are victims but when we face into it we become spiritual warriors.

-Wendy Matthews Therapist and Counsellor in Auckland is a place to find tools and inspiration to release pain, open your heart, and create a life where you experience joy.
+I’m Wendy Matthews and I practice as a Counsellor and Self-Awareness Facilitator in Auckland.
+My practice is a place to find tools and inspiration to release pain, open your heart, and create a life where you experience joy.